LuisRachope/LuisRachope/README.md

 ## About me: 📝
 I'am Luis Rachope, I'm 26 years old.
 - 🎯 I’m Graduated in Systems Analysis and Development at FIAP and graduated in Business Administration.
-- 👀 I’m interested in SQL, Python, C# .Net, PowerBI, HTML, CSS, JavaScript and AWS Amazon (Cloud)
+- 👀 I’m interested in SQL, Python, C# .Net, HTML, CSS, JavaScript and AWS Amazon (Cloud)
 - 🌱 I’m currently learning C# .Net (AspNet), Python, AWS Amazon and Azure DevOps

 ## How to reach me: 📫